arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/11.host-mode/host-mode.md

 ---
 title: Force USB Host Mode on UNO Q
-description: While powered externally, USB host mode is not automatically activated.
-Learn how to force it by bridging two pins on the JCTL header.
+description: USB host mode is not automatically enabled when the UNO Q is powered via its 5V / VIN pin.
+This tutorial explains how to enable it.
 author: Karl Söderby
 tags: [UNO Q, USB, Host Mode, JCTL, PMIC]
 ---

 When the **Arduino® UNO Q** is powered externally via the 5V/VIN pin rather than the USB-C® port, the **Power Management Integrated Circuit (PMIC)** does not detect a USB connection and therefore does not enable the VBUS lines, preventing USB peripherals connected to the USB-C® port from being properly powered and initialized/detected.

-To work around this, you can force USB host mode by bridging two specific pins on the **JCTL** header.
+To work around this, you can force USB host mode by bridging two pins on the **JCTL** header.
 This instructs the USB-C® controller to operate as a host regardless of how the board is powered.

 ## Requirements